 Generally, state employees in Full-Time Equivalent (FTE) positions who have successfully completed a probationary period attain grievance rights and are considered to be covered by the provisions of the State Employee Grievance Procedure Act.
 This includes employees in classified and unclassified positions.
 The Act, however, does exempt certain employees from its provisions as noted in the S.C.
 Code Section 8-17-370.

-Faculty and academic personnel at four-year, post-secondary educational institutions, including their branch campuses, are exempt from the provisions of the State Employee Grievance Procedure Act according to S.C.
-Code Section 8-17-370.
+Teaching and research faculty, professional librarians, academic administrators, and all other persons holding faculty appointments at four-year post-secondary educational institutions, including any branch campuses, if any, as defined in Section 59-107-10, shall not be covered by these Regulations but shall be governed by Section 8-17-380 of the South Carolina Code of Laws.
 However, S.C.
 Code Section 8-17-370 requires these institutions to have a separate grievance procedure for faculty and academic personnel.

 When an employee moves from an uncovered position to a covered position, the employee must successfully complete a probationary period before attaining grievance rights.